MrLightgun/MiSTerSindenDriver/README.md

 https://www.rmcretro.com/videos/a-very-first-look-at-the-mister-multisystem-games-console-vDIz8WY6zLE

-I have a generic joypad connected and a keyboard, you can also have the Sinden Lightgun connected throughout the process.
+I have a generic joypad connected and a keyboard, and the Sinden Lightgun connected throughout the process.

 Your Sinden Lightgun needs v1.09 firmware, on Windows, download the latest windows software from www.sindenlightgun.com The latest Sinden software will try to autodetect your lightgun on load, when it has finished click "stop".
 Go to firmware update tab
+Select your lightgun from the list on the left.
 Update Lightgun with latest firmware.
 Restart Sinden software
 Select lightgun on firmware update tab